 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Even though this Cabbage Apple Salad has a lot of healthy cabbage, apples, and kale, there’s some natural sugar in the apples and the dried cranberries (even if you use the low-sugar kind).
 So if you’re following a low-carb diet this salad would be a bit of a splurge on carbs, or if you want a salad with fewer carbs, omit the dried cranberries.
 For the original South Beach Diet this salad would probably be limited to phase 3 or as an occasional treat for phase 2.

 ind More Recipes Like This One:

-Use the Special Diets photo index pages to find more recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Salad Recipes to find more recipes like this one.Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.